top of page

 Octocoral Reproductive and Larval Biology

-I am also excited about utilizing molecular techniques to explore the genetic aspects of mesophotic and deep-sea octocoral reproduction and larval behavior.
-Currently, only limited information is available regarding the reproductive biology of corals, making further investigations vital.
+I am also interested in using molecular techniques to explore the genetic aspects of mesophotic and deep-sea octocoral reproduction and larval recruitment.
+Limited information is available regarding the reproductive biology of corals, making further investigation vital.
 Understanding these processes is essential for describing population dynamics, assessing vulnerability to human-induced disturbances, and evaluating recovery potential.

 Publications